Show-han/Show-han.github.io/_pages/about.md

 ## Research Interests

-I'm currently interested in large generative models, such as large **text-to-image diffusion models** (DMs) and **large language models** (LLMs), as well as exploring their interactivity and controllability.
-I'm also exploring the data-centric AI leveraging the strong capability of generative models.
+I'm currently interested in large generative models, such as **large language models** (LLMs) and **text-to-image diffusion models** (T2I DMs), as well as exploring their interactivity and controllability (tools, agents, etc.).
+I'm also exploring the data-centric AI leveraging the strong generation capability of generative models.

 Standing at the crossroads of the rapid growth of generative models, my long-term research aspiration is to consistently improve the quality, operability, and security of large model generated contents.
 My objective is to facilitate equitable access to these expansive models, thereby amplifying their impact across diverse real-world applications and bringing us a step closer to the dream of Artificial General Intelligence (AGI).